Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Bayesian estimation of attribute disclosure risks

-Let $\mathbf{Y}_i^{s}$ be the random variable representing the intruder's uncertain knowledge of $\mathbf{y}_i^{s}$.
-The intruder seeks the distribution of $p(\mathbf{Y}_i^{s} \mid \mathbf{Z}, \mathbf{y}^{us}, A, S)$.
 If $\mathbf{Y}_i^{s}$ is a vector of categorical variables, then probabilities of accurately inferring the confidential values can be calculated through $p(\mathbf{Y}_i^{s} = \mathbf{y^*} \mid \mathbf{Z}, A, S)$, where $\mathbf{y^*}$ is one plausible combination of categorical responses of those variables.
 The examples \citep{HuReiterWang2014PSD, HuReiterWang2018BA} in Section \ref{attributerisk:examples:fullcat} on fully synthetic categorical data are illustrations for $\mathbf{Y}_i^{s}$ being a vector of categorial variables.
 If $\mathbf{Y}_i^{s}$ is one or multiple continuous or count variables, context-specific file-level attribute disclosure probability summaries should be developed to summarize the attribute disclosure risks.
-The examples of \citet{WangReiter2012} on partial synthetic continuous data in Section \ref{attributerisk:examples:parcon}, and \citet{WeiReiter2016} on fully synthetic count data in Section \ref{attributerisk:examples:fullcon} provide illustrations for these types of $\mathbf{Y}_i^{s}$.
+The examples of \citet{WangReiter2012} on partially synthetic continuous data in Section \ref{attributerisk:examples:parcon}, and \citet{WeiReiter2016} on fully synthetic count data in Section \ref{attributerisk:examples:fullcon} provide illustrations for these types of $\mathbf{Y}_i^{s}$.

 For the agency, it is paramount to model different intruder's knowledge and behavior, i.e. assumptions on the level of knowledge of $\mathbf{y}^{us}, A$, and $S$.
-The framework in \citet{Reiter2014framework} allows the incorporation of these different assumptions at multiple stages in the estimating process, thus gives extensive flexibility to parties trying to evaluate attribute disclosure risks.
+The framework in \citet{Reiter2014framework} allows the incorporation of these different assumptions at multiple stages in the estimating process, thus giving extensive flexibility to parties trying to evaluate attribute disclosure risks.